Orthic Consolidated – Reference

 T may generally be slurred in the termination -th.
 (Manual, Notes on Reporting)

 The only case of a word written above the line and not presupposing initial Th is the word “and” signified by a, written above the line.
-(Teaching 1)
+(Teaching 1)\ …What about words starting Be?
+(Cricket)

 -THER (ther)

-ther, others, ard, toward xxx
+Manual: ther, others, ard, toward,

 Slur the T into the H circle and put the R inside.
 (Teaching 1)

-See ION.
+-TION – See ION.

-TRANS-
+TRANS- trs

-Supplement: transact
+Supplement: transact,

--TY
+-TY y ??

 T may generally be slurred in the termination -ty.
 (Supplement, Notes on Reporting)